PySimpleSQL/pysimplesql/README.md

         print(f'This event ({event}) is not yet handled.')
 ```
 Simple!
-But as stated earlier, PySimpleSQL.actions is a swiss army knife!
+But as stated earlier, **pysimplesql**.actions is a swiss army knife!
 Experiment with the code ablove, trying all of these variations to see all of goodness this convenience functions provides!

 ```python
 ss.actions(table, search=False)